 Clearwater Beach isn’t just a postcard-worthy stretch of sand and one of America’s top 10 beaches, it’s also a haven for dolphins!

-For a hassle-free opportunity to see them up close, tour companies will provide hassle-free transport for visitors from Orlando out to the picturesque beach, where the friendly mammals love swimming right under the noses of tour boats.
+For a hassle-free opportunity to see them up close, it’s best to book a tour.
+Most companies provide transport from Orlando out to the picturesque beach, where the friendly mammals love swimming right under the noses of tour boats.

-10 – Experience the magic at the Outta Control dinner show
+10 – Laugh till you cry at Outta Control dinner show

 For an unrivaled Orlando experience, grab a table at the locally-adored Outta Control Dinner Show.

-90 minutes of magic-themed improv comedy will have you laughing your socks off the whole time.
+This 90-minute magic-themed improv comedy can have you laughing your socks off the whole time.

 11 – Paddleboard on Orlando’s lakes at night